Spurgeon scores 2, Stalock gets shutout as Wild top Canucks

 With the NHL’s blessing, Dumba made a speech at center ice stressing the need for social and racial justice prior to Saturday’s game between the Edmonton Oilers and Chicago Blackhawks.

-Three seconds into a tripping penalty on Alex Edler, Fiala scored from the high slot at 2:50 of the first period.
+Three seconds into a tripping penalty on Edler, Fiala scored from the high slot at 2:50 of the first period.
 Markstrom got a piece of Fiala’s snapshot, but not enough as the puck trickled behind him.

+“I thought we had some good looks, obviously their goaltender played well.
+Just got to put the puck in the net,” Vancouver captain Bo Horvat said.
+“It’s a five-game series for a reason.
+It’s far from over.”

 Parise’s assist on Fiala’s goal gave him the all-time franchise playoff record of 18.
 The 36-year-old Minnesotan also holds Wild playoff records in goals (14) and points (32).